 What Percent Of Couples Survive Long-Distance?

-- 25% to 50% of college students are in a LDR at any given time
+- 25% to 50% of college students are in an LDR at any given time

 Long-distance relationships have a 58 percent success rate, according to new research.
 A new study of 1,000 Americans who have been in a long-distance relationship found that whether or not you and your partner make it through the long-distance phase will come down to a coin flip.

-In fact, half of those surveyed said they met their partner online, with 27 percent saying they never actually lived close to their partner to begin with, even in long-term relationships.
+In fact, half of those surveyed said they met their partner online, with 27 percent saying they never actually lived close to their partner, to begin with, even in long-term relationships.

 According to the data, if your long-distance relationship can survive the eight-month milestone, it gets a lot easier thereafter.